karan-karnad/React-Stepper-/README.md

-#Stepper Flow
+# Stepper Flow

-What is Stepper Flow ?
+**What is Stepper Flow ?**

-  ~ Breaking down a long process with multiple stages of decision making/ status updation into a clearly fragmented number of steps without burdening the users with a plethora of congested selections.
+  *A contextual user flow breaking down a long process of selections into clearly divided number of sinecure steps while         acknowledging the user about his/her selection in every step.*

+**Where would you need Stepper Flow?**

+  *Forms with a plethora of information to be collected *Delivery stages in ecommerce and the information regarding each stage - Amazon, Flipkart etc *Booking apps with multiple steps for completion - Travel, Entertainment, Flight, Cabs

-How to go about Stepper Flow ?
+ **How to Stepper Flow?**
-  ~ The first step involves classifying the stages of selection into clearly defined steps, designers/product teams for large organisations may make this call.
-  ~ Define the components/modules for these steps.
-Follow the react philosophy of independent, self sufficient, single responsibilty components.

-Why Stepper Flow?
-  ##Applications :
-  Selections (ticket booking , cab booking, onboading steps, profile making,  flight booking)
-  Status updates (ecommerce order status, delivery apps,application status)
+  *Built as a react component which can be plugged into your app with minimal integration hassle *Accepts a single object array with each object indicating the step information { StepName, StepDetail,                       IsActiveSelectionStep, IsCompleted } - Read stories.js